Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

-And unfortunately, the combination of high glucose and insulin in the blood stream causes the body’s cells to become more resistant to the insulin – meaning, though the pancreas is pumping more insulin, your cells are still not responding.
+And unfortunately, the combination of higher glucose and insulin in the blood stream causes the body’s cells to become more resistant to the insulin – meaning, though the pancreas is pumping more insulin, your cells are still not responding effectively.

-You can have pre-diabetes/insulin resistance for 5-10 years before an ‘official’ diagnosis and for this reason diabetes often gets overlooked, meaning many people are walking around not knowing they are prediabetic or diabetic.
+You can have pre-diabetes/insulin resistance for 5-10 years before an ‘official’ diagnosis and for this reason diabetes often gets overlooked, meaning many people are walking around not knowing they are living with prediabetes or diabetes.

-An important point to mention is that a lot of the damage to the body occurs during this insulin resistant phase because it’s the insulin resistance and consequently the high insulin and blood glucose levels that cause havoc in all the body’s cells, increasing inflammation and driving the development of disease.
+An important point to mention is that a lot of the damage to the body occurs during this insulin resistant phase, during the prediabetes stage, because it’s the insulin resistance and consequently the high insulin and blood glucose levels that cause havoc in all the body’s cells, increasing inflammation and driving the development of complications like heart disease, nerve issues that result in tingling and loss of sensation in the hands and feet, eye issues, kidney issues – you don’t want any of these things to happen, right?

 Prediabetes Symptoms